 hOUSING mARKET tRENDS We'll start the day

-taking a deeper look at State HFA trends and portfolio
+taking a comprehensive look at State HFA stats and

 Senior Director Fitch Ratings